Qowaiv/qowaiv-validation/src/Qowaiv.Validation.DataAnnotations/README.md

 ### Forbidden values
 The `[ForbiddenValues]` attribute allows to define a subset of forbidden values.
-It supports type converters to get the allowed values based on a string value.
+It supports type converters to get the forbidden values based on a string value.

 ``` C#
 public class Model